Syed-Hamid-4/Plant-Co.-Sales-Project/README.md

 Performed data cleaning steps: checked data types, renamed columns for clarity, and handled missing or error values.

 Merged the Accounts and Plant_Hierarchy tables into the Plant_FACT table to create a clean, denormalized table for analysis.
-(Or, if you built a Star Schema, describe that instead).

 2) Data Modeling: